kshitijahuja/veracross-py/readme.md

 # Veracross Data API v3

-Basic libarary to make API calls to the v3 of Veracross API.
+Basic library to make API calls to the v3 of Veracross API.

 ## Getting Started

-As a first step, ensure that you an oauth app created in Veracross.
+As a first step, ensure that you create an oauth app in Veracross.
 Read more here: https://api-docs.veracross.com/docs/docs/ZG9jOjMzNzcxODA-general-principles